Virginia Beach Schools going back to all virtual learning after uptick in cases in the city

-VIRGINIA BEACH (WAVY) — Public schools in Virginia’s largest city are heading back to all virtual learning on Tuesday, just under a week after sending thousands of students back to physical classrooms.
+VIRGINIA BEACH, Va.
+(WAVY) — Public schools in Virginia’s largest city are heading back to all virtual learning on Tuesday, just under a week after sending thousands of students back to physical classrooms.

+“We want to have our students back in school as safely as possible,” said Spence.
+“We have a plan for doing so and we’re moving forward with that plan.
+We’ve also said all along we’ll monitor the metrics and if the metrics went into red, we’d push pause on that plan and so we are following exactly and precisely what we said.”

-In an interview with 10 On Your Side last week, Superintendent Aaron Spence said the district was considered moving back to all virtual learning if coronavirus metrics hit certain thresholds.
+In an interview with 10 On Your Side last week, Spence said the district would consider moving back to all virtual learning if coronavirus metrics hit certain thresholds.

 As of Monday, another major indicator, Virginia Beach’s test positivity rate was 7.3%.
 That wasn’t enough to put in the red zone, but that rate has been steadily trending up and could reach 10% soon.